-Digraphs - have 2 letters to make the sound Trigraphs - have 3 letters to make the sound Split vowel digraphs - vowel sound is split across a consonant e.g. a\e (make)
+Digraphs - have 2 letters to make the sound Trigraphs - have 3 letters to make the sound Split vowel digraphs - vowel sound is split across a consonant e.g. a_e (make)

-Phase 1 (from first spoken words) - Early Years
+Phase 1 (from first spoken words)

-- Focuses on developing children's speaking and listening skills - Lays the foundations for the phonic work in Phase 2 - An emphasis to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills. - Tuning in to sounds (auditory discrimination) - Listening and remembering sounds (auditory memory and sequencing) - Talking about sounds (developing vocabulary and language comprehension) - Links with the Lilac Reading Band Books
+- Focuses on developing children's speaking and listening skills - Lays the foundations for the phonic work in Phase 2 - An emphasis to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills. - Tuning in to sounds (auditory discrimination) - Listening and remembering sounds (auditory memory and sequencing) - Talking about sounds (developing vocabulary and language comprehension)

-Phase 2 (initial sounds) - starting in Reception
+Phase 2 (initial sounds)

-- Children learn these sounds or phonemes individually - Links with Pink Reading Band Books
+Children learn these sounds or phonemes individually